shamanec/GADS/README.md

 2. Set Selenium Grid connection - true or false.
 True attempts to connect each Appium server to the Selenium Grid instance defined in *./configs/config.json*
 4. Set your supervision identity password(same applies as step 1).
 The project assumes you are supervising your devices so that everything could happen automatically.

 ## Run the project
-1. Clone the project.
-2. Cd into 'GADS' folder.
-3. Execute 'go run main.go'
+1. Execute 'go run main.go'
-4. Open your browser and go to *localhost:10000*.
+2. Open your browser and go to *http://localhost:10000*.

 You can access Swagger documentation on *http://localhost:10000/swagger/index.html*